FilipKucherenkov/Algorithms_Visualiser/README.md

 ## Technologies used:
   * ReactJS
   * Docker
-  * Docker Image was deployed on Heroku
+  * Docker container was deployed on Heroku

 ## ReactJS Web app visualising different Pathfinding algorithms such as A-star, Breadth-First-Search and Dijkstra. 👨‍💻